iarsystems/cmake-tutorial/README.md

 This tutorial offers a short introduction for those seeking information on how to start using the IAR C/C++ Compiler together with CMake from the command line.
 For diving deeper, consider visiting the [__cmake-tutorial wiki__](https://github.com/iarsystems/cmake-tutorial/wiki).

->[!NOTE]
->While this guide is based on the IAR Build Tools for Arm (CXARM) 9.60.4 on Linux, it should work with other supported IAR products with no or minimal changes.

 ## Prerequisites
 Before you begin, you will need to download and install the IAR product, CMake and then clone this repository.